lbdudc/gis-cds-wasm/client-side/wasm-client/README.md

 - Large spatial datasets may impact browser memory usage
 - WASM module must be compiled with the correct flags for browser compatibility

-## 🤝 Contributing

-Contributions are welcome!
-Please open issues or merge requests via GitLab.

-## 📄 License

-This project is licensed under the MIT License.

-## 👥 Authors

-See [../../README.md](../../README.md#authors) for the full list of contributors.